Send me into your kitchen to make dinner with what you have on hand, and 9 times out of 10, I’ll emerge with some version of Chicken Fried Rice.

 - 3 tablespoons low-sodium soy sauce divided, plus additional to taste

-- 2 tablespoons canola oil grapeseed oil, or peanut oil, divided
+- 2 tablespoons canola oil or grapeseed oil, or peanut oil, divided

 - 1 pound boneless, skinless chicken breast cut into bite-sized pieces